peckham-daz/24-adv-creative-coding/Session_3/sessios03_labs.md

 ### Exercise 2A
 Add 'alt' text to the image in the HTML.
 Provide a meaningful description.
 ### Exercise 2B
-Replace the div tags that define the page structure with appropriate semantic elements (e.g <header> <nav> <main> <section>...).
+Replace the div tags that define the page structure with appropriate semantic elements (e.g header, ,nav, ,main, ,section...).
 Use the W3C resources for a reference of HTML tags.
 ### Exercise 2C
 Use proper heading tags.
 Ensure that the headings follow a logical order.
 ### Exercise 2D